velzl/Simple-MAC-Address-Changer/README.md

 A simple Python script to change the MAC address of network interfaces on Linux.

+---

+# Legal & Responsible Use

-WARNING: This software is provided for educational and authorized testing purposes only.
+This software is provided **for educational and authorized testing purposes only**.
+Do **not** use this software to access, disrupt, or modify systems or networks you do not own or do not have explicit permission to test.
 The author disclaims any liability for misuse.
-Do not use this software to access, interfere with, or damage systems you do not own or have explicit permission to test.
-Using this software in an unlawful manner is solely the responsibility of the user.
+By using this software you accept full responsibility for your actions.

 ---